How to Tie down a Kayak or Two Kayaks With Retractable Ratchet Straps

 Step 1: Prep the roof rack

 We’re about to get creative here.
-Take the ratchet strap and run it through the middle of a hollowed foam roller or pool noodle, and attach it to the base of your roof racks.
+Take one of the retractable straps and run it through the middle of a hollowed foam roller or pool noodle, and attach it to the base of your roof racks.
 Tighten it up to create a nice, tight surface for your kayak to rest on.
 This hack keeps your kayak from rubbing against your car’s paint.

 Step 2: Lift the kayak